-These are used as appropriate to enable children to transition with min give pupils control over their days, encourage them to make choices, to and comment on their day.

-▶ This term a particular emphasis is being placed on making choices between core vocabulary, especially "More", "Stop" and "Something Different".
+- These are used as appropriate to enable children to transition with minimal anxiety, to give pupils control over their days, encourage them to make choices, to give opinions and comment on their day. - This term a particular emphasis is being placed on making choices between core vocabulary, especially "More", "Stop" and "Something Different".
 This enables children to develop understanding of practical, choice based vocabulary that they can use across a range of contexts to indicate what they want to happen.